monero-project/monero-site/knowledge-base/moneropedia/subscription.md

 ### Updating a private subscription

 You can use a @jump-service to manually update your private subscription.
-The updated subscription will be then fed into the @address-book for you to use.
+The updated subscription will then be fed into the @address-book for you to use.

 ### Notes
-To learn how subscribe to multiple subscriptions, see the [user-guide](https://github.com/monero-project/kovri/blob/master/doc/USER_GUIDE.md).
+To learn how to subscribe to multiple subscriptions, see the [user-guide](https://github.com/monero-project/kovri/blob/master/doc/USER_GUIDE.md).